jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

-`nixfmt` is a formatter for Nix code, intended to easily apply a uniform style.
+`nixfmt` is a formatter for Nix code, intended to apply a uniform style.

 ##### Usage